MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - We recommend you avoid using differencing disk VHDs on a VM configured as a DC, as differencing disk VHDs can reduce performance.
 To learn more about Hyper-V disk types, including differencing disks, see [New virtual hard disk wizard](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771866(v=ws.11)).

-- We also recommend you get familiar with the information about how to use AD DS in virtual hosting environments by reading [Things to consider when you host Active Directory DCs in virtual hosting environments](/troubleshoot/windows-server/identity/ad-dc-in-virtual-hosting-environment).
+- We also recommend you become familiar with the information about how to use AD DS in virtual hosting environments by reading [Things to consider when you host Active Directory DCs in virtual hosting environments](/troubleshoot/windows-server/identity/ad-dc-in-virtual-hosting-environment).

 ## Deployment considerations